 These special dogs will bark on a hot track and especially on the flush.
 A flock of wild turkeys flushing is something to see and hear.
 They're big, strong, fast and loud.
 And the only upland bird that can be called back to the gun.
 There's bird dogs, then there's turkey dogs.
 Meet the rarest bird dogs in the country, hunting the grandest of all game birds:

 There's one thing the best dogs have in common.
 Join the club and read what that is.

-If you have a young, mouthy dog that doesn't want to hold point, she/he might make a great turkey dog.
+If you have a young, mouthy dog that doesn't want to hold point, they might make a great turkey dog.
 Top prices paid, call 920-776-1272.

 a name for your dog.